fxstein/GoProX/docs/feature-planning/USE_CASES.md

 - Use Case 28: Trip reports and content generation
 - Use Case 29: Video production provenance tracking
 - Use Case 30: Copyright tracking and management
+- Use Case 31: Multi-manufacturer media integration

 ## Cross-References

 This document serves as the central reference for all GoProX features.
 Individual feature documents should reference specific use cases from this document rather than duplicating use case definitions.

 ### **Related Documents**
-- [Intelligent Media Management](../issue-73-intelligent-media-management/ISSUE-73-INTELLIGENT_MEDIA_MANAGEMENT.md) - Implementation details for use cases 1-30
+- [Intelligent Media Management](../issue-73-intelligent-media-management/ISSUE-73-INTELLIGENT_MEDIA_MANAGEMENT.md) - Implementation details for use cases 1-31
 - [Enhanced Default Behavior](../issue-67-enhanced-default-behavior/ISSUE-67-ENHANCED_DEFAULT_BEHAVIOR.md) - Focuses on use cases 1-8
 - [Architecture Design Principles](../architecture/DESIGN_PRINCIPLES.md) - Design principles that inform these use cases